christiannwamba/herm-workshop/content/03-move-to-the-cloud/33-build-and-deploy-a-docker-container-to-the-cloud.md

 version: '3.6'
 services:
   graphql-engine:
-    image: hasura/graphql-engine:v1.2.0-beta.3
+    image: hasura/graphql-engine:v1.3.0
     ports:
     - "8080:8080"
     restart: always
 ```

-See how there is no database stuff here, including the connection string.
-We can't have a production connection string in or any environment variable in this file because we intend to commit it to source control.
-I will show you how to set those up soon using an `az` command.
+See how there is no database stuff here.

 **Task 2: Create a web app**